mrmojica/color-game/README.md

-#The Great RBG Color Game!
+#The Great RGB Color Game!

 Get to know your rbg colors by playing this game.